TroyD9241/TroyD9241/README.md

 -----------------
 >My name is Troy Dawson.
-I'm  a recent graduate of App Academy's Full Stack Program. 👨‍🎓
+Software Engineer!

 > Based out of Chicago, Illinois and Tokyo, Japan. 🎶

-> Actively looking for my first opportunity in software engineering.
-Please checkout my portfolio site or connect with me on [linkedin](https://www.linkedin.com/in/troyd41/)

-> Currently looking to expand into the web3 world.
+Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/troyd41/)

 >  ***Bilingual*** 🌏
 > - English 🌎